kojirotakeyama/NeurIPS2024_anonymous/README.md

 ### Instructions

-1. Download the material from the link above.
+1. Download the materials from the link above.
-2. "pip install -r requirement.txt" to install the libraries necessar for the code
+2. "pip install -r requirement.txt" to install the libraries necessar to run the code.
-4. To get the evaluation result, run "evaluate.sh".
-Then the evaluation result will be created as csv files.
+4. Run "evaluate.sh" to get the evaluation result.
+The evaluation result will be created as csv files.
-5. If you need to try training the models, run "training_vrlocomotion2.py" in each model folder.
+5. If you try training the models, run "training_vrlocomotion2.py" in each model folder.

 ### Note
 - We are planning to publish our dataset and codes on a website after we organized them.